Chindians: Malaysia

-In Malaysia, the offspring of such marriages are informally known as "Chindian".
-The Malaysian government, however, considers them to be an unclassified ethnicity, using the father's ethnicity as the informal term.
-As the majority of these intermarriages usually involve an Indian male and Chinese female, the majority of Chindian offspring in Malaysia are usually classified as "Malaysian Indian" by the Malaysian government.
+In Malaysia, the offspring of such marriages are also informally known as "Chindians."
+However, the Malaysian government follows a similar protocol to Singapore, generally classifying individuals according to their father's ethnicity.
+As the majority of these intermarriages involve an Indian male and a Chinese female, most Chindians in Malaysia are officially categorised simply as Indians by the state in censuses and demographics.